mpearmain/isotonicPMML/README.md

 A simple implementation to convert python sklearn IsotonicRegression to PMML.

 ## Motivation
-There are a few great libraries on github for converting sklearn model to pmml code (https://github.com/jpmml/sklearn2pmml) This repo is missing the ability to convert isotonic regressions into pmml.
+There are a few great libraries on github for converting sklearn models to pmml code (https://github.com/jpmml/sklearn2pmml)

+This repo is missing the ability to convert isotonic regressions into pmml.

 This repo aims to solve that problem.